 Waubonsee has developed nearly 200 online courses, which are a great way to complete your education on your schedule.
 While courses do have a specific start and end date, and homework is due at a specific time, you can log in and complete your work any time day or night.
-Plus, no matter where you live, you pay our in-district tuition rate for online courses (plus an additional $40 course fee).
+Plus, no matter where you live, you pay our in-district tuition rate for online courses.

 Secrets to Success

 While convenient, online courses are not for everyone.
 Students should be self-motivated learners who know how to use a computer and communicate clearly in writing.
-To learn more about the type of student who succeeds in an online course, watch our roundtable discussion (within the "Instructional Videos" portlet) on mywcc.
+To learn more about the type of student who succeeds in an online course, take the free ILCCO online self-assessments about study skills and learning styles.
+The surveys take only 5 to 10 minutes each and provide a customized report.

 Accessing Your Online Course